 Eating a balanced diet and brushing your teeth regularly helps you to maintain good oral health.
 Visit our Grand Rapids dentist regularly to check up on your teeth and ask for advice.

 As it turns out, certain foods can actually help your oral hygiene.
 Foods high in calcium and phosphorus, such as cheese, meat, nuts and milk can rebuild the damaged enamel of your teeth.
 Vegetables and firm fruits, like apples and pears, are also recommended as their high water content weakens the damaging effects of sugar.

 Unfortunately, much of the food we eat hurts more than it helps.
 Breads, bananas, citrusy fruits, tomatoes, baked goods, chips and candy all coat your teeth with sugar.
 The bacteria in your mouth take that sugar and turn it into acid, which then attacks your enamel.
 As a rule of thumb, avoid sugar as much as possible.

 This doesn’t mean that you must completely avoid the foods you love.
 It does mean, however, that you need to eat your foods in moderation.
 Try mixing acidic fruits like oranges into a salad with spinach and nuts.
 The more food groups you include in each meal, the healthier your mouth will be for it.

 Set an Appointment with Your Dentist

 Brushing your teeth is just as important as eating the right foods.
 Dentists recommend that you brush your teeth after each meal, or at least twice a day, and floss at least once a day.
 In addition to that, visit your Grand Rapids dentists at least twice a year to significantly reduce your chances of tooth decay.

-If you have further questions about the effects of food and drink on your oral health, or if you would like to make an appointment, please contact our office or call us directly at 616.784.6300.
+If you have further questions about the effects of food and drink on your oral health, or if you would like to make an appointment, please contact our office or call or text us directly at 616.784.6300.